काठमाडौँ

 Ancient history

 The ancient history of Kathmandu is described in its traditional myths and legends.
-According to Swayambhu Purana, present-day Kathmandu was once a huge and deep lake named "Nagdaha", as it was full of snakes.
-The lake was cut drained by Bodhisatwa Manjushree with his sword, and the water was evacuated out from there.
+According to the Swayambhu Purana, present-day Kathmandu was once a huge and deep lake named "Nagdaha", as it was full of snakes.
+The lake was cut drained by Bodhisattva Manjushri with his sword, and the water was evacuated out from there.
 He then established a city called Manjupattan, and made Dharmakar the ruler of the valley land.
-After some time, a demon named Banasur closed the outlet, and the valley again turned into a lake.
-Then Lord Krishna came to Nepal, killed Banasur, and again drained out the water by Cutting the edge of Chobhar hill with this Sudharshan Chakra.
-He brought some Gopals along with him and made Bhuktaman the king of Nepal.[5][6][7]
+After some time, a demon named Banasura closed the outlet, and the valley again turned into a lake.
+Krishna came to Nepal, killed Banasura, and again drained out the water by cutting the edge of Chobhar hill with this Sudarshana Chakra.
+He brought some cowherds along with him and made Bhuktaman the king of Nepal.[5][6][7]

 Kotirudra Samhita of Shiva Purana, Chapter 11, Shloka 18 refers to the place as Nayapala city, which was famous for its Pashupati Shivalinga.
 The name Nepal probably originates from this city Nayapala.